megaease/easemesh/README.md

 Deploy petclinic resources to k8s cluster, we have developed an [operator](./operator/README.md) to manage the custom resource (MeshDeployment) of the EaseMesh. `Meshdeployment` contains a K8s' complete deployment spec and a piece of extra information about the service.

-> The Operator of the EaseMesh will automatically inject a sidecar to pod and a JavaAgent into the application container
+> The Operator of the EaseMesh will automatically inject a sidecar to pod and a JavaAgent into the application's JVM

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/megaease/easemesh-spring-petclinic/main/mesh-deployments/api-gateway-deployment.yaml